abra-hub/abra/content/blog/green-bumble.md

 *The digital publication is produced by [Institute of Advanced Design Studies](https://ades.design/), non-profit and will be available free to download on the publisher’s website and websites of the contributing partners from April, 2021.
 The publication is done with the support of [Northern Dimension Partnership on Culture](https://www.ndpculture.org/), Latvia, and contributions from [Common Cause Foundation](https://valuesandframes.org/), UK with a report from WWF-UK, [The Futures Lab](http://futures-lab.com/home), USA and the [Center for the Advancement of Steady State Economy](https://steadystate.org/), USA as well as Prof. [Jonathan Trent](https://www.ted.com/speakers/jonathan_trent).*

-*The contents of this article reflect the views only of the author and do not constitute an endorsement by ABRA project, which cannot be held responsible for any use which may be made of the information contained.*
+*The contents of this article reflect views of the author, who is a strategic partner of the ABRA project.
+The views do not constitute an endorsement by the ABRA project.*

 [^1]: https://www.merriam-webster.com/thesaurus/bumble

 [^2]: T. Crompton, “Weathercocks and Signposts”, a report originally published by WWF-UK (2008).
 The report can be downloaded in a complete and original version from the [WWF-UK](https://www.wwf.org.uk/) and the [Common Cause Foundation](https://valuesandframes.org/) websites.